complyue/edh-early-history/Tour/Readme.md

 > statistics etc. of course), because that's how current generation of computing
 > hardwares work, not how computing works in general.
 >
+> I still remember the hard time to wrap my head around `x = x + 1` when learning
+> [BASIC](https://wiki.c2.com/?BasicLanguage), and the pleasure when I finally
+> established the perception.
+But I'm not happy with it now, and feel false faith
+> with it.
+>
 > Using _variables_ in thoughts is anti-human, imagine yourself allocating a
 > box area on a piece of paper, along with other tasks performed, you write sth
 > into the box, erase it later followed by writing sth new, and repeat and repeat
 > ...
 I would feel ridiculous.
+Computers ought to do that on their own, without
+> the aid from human programmers.

 At least, you should really convert your intuition when coding in **Edh**, for the sake of the fact that you are programming transactional concurrency in contrast